Chibale Zambia: spirit possession

 Spirit possession and hard times

 People do no longer follow certain rules of life (kusunga mishila).
-That is why today there is much possession as the spirits want to protect the people.
-A completely pure generation would have no possession, no witchcraft and no illness.
-Possession arises when a society starts to become impure.
+That is why there is much possession today as the spirits want to protect the people.
+A completely pure generation would have no possession, no witchcraft, and no illness.
+Possession arises when a society begins to become impure.

 BanaSibilu ∵ personal communication, 1985.

-Once started, the possession can last for a significant part of the life of the person concerned.
-And, it has a dramatic influence on its course.
-Read the short story about Chisenga becoming a possessed.
+Once started, the possession can last for a significant part of the person’s life and dramatically influence its course.
+Read the short story about Chisenga becoming a spirit-possessed.

-The spirits do not choose particular individuals for possession.
-It is the case that more women are possessed, because they run more risk of getting stained than men.
-Women are ‘closer to the mpanga’ and therefore need more help.
-Secondly, the ones singing the chorus at the gatherings where the possessed sing and dance are mainly women.
-Frequently visiting these gatherings to sing makes one more ‘open’ for possession.
-And, the spirits choose the area where the possessed lives purposely.
+Spirits do not choose particular individuals for possession.
+More women are spirit-possessed, because they run a greater risk of becoming ‘stained’ than men.
+Women are ‘closer to the mpanga‘ and therefore need more help.
+Secondly, the ones singing the chorus at the gatherings where the spirit-possessed sing and dance are mainly women.
+Frequently visiting these gatherings to sing makes one more ‘open’ to possession.
+Spirits purposely choose the area where the spirit-possessed live.
 According to the shing’anga, possession increases where and when crisis and impurity increase.

 The relation between possession cults and the three older local, central cults

 Chibale Zambia: spirit possession.
 The three major types of spirit possession found in Chibale are related to the three local, central cults.
-Kaluwe possession to the mpanga cult, Ciwila possession to the ancestral cult, and Mwami possession to the chiefly cult.
-Possession types related to christian cults which arose in other parts of Zambia never occurred in Chibale.
+Kaluwe possession is linked to the mpanga cult, Ciwila possession to the ancestral cult, and Mwami possession to the chiefly cult.
+Possession types related to christian cults that arose in other parts of Zambia never occurred in Chibale.

 The three types of work the spirits help in are:

-Singing and dancing and the bringing of new songs: Ciwila, and
+Singing and dancing and the bringing of new songs: Ciwila.

 Solving problems, including healing: Mwami.

-The tripartition of important work occurs more often in South Central Africa.
-The three kinds of associations found in the Luba region (southern Congo), for instance, were also for hunting, for singing & dancing, and for healing.9Verhulpen (1936: 172-174).
-And in the Lamba region the three types were found as well.
-“In the previous chapter we dealt with three distinct professions, those of the moba [singing & dancing], the umuyambo [hunting], and the mukamwami [healing and problem solving], professions of considerable status in the tribe, professions which carry with them considerable authority and no little opportunity of acquiring wealth.
-These professions are the result of spirit possession, ukuwilwa; those concerned have no choice –at least, they are believed to have no choice– in the taking up of their profession.”10Doke (1931:269).
+This tripartition of important work occurs more often in South Central Africa.
+The three kinds of associations found in the Luba region (southern Congo), for instance, were also for hunting, for singing & dancing, and for healing.8Verhulpen (1936: 172-174).
+The three types were also found in the Lamba region.
+“In the previous chapter we dealt with three distinct professions, those of the moba [singing & dancing], the umuyambo [hunting], and the mukamwami [healing and problem-solving], professions of considerable status in the tribe, professions which carry with them considerable authority and no little opportunity of acquiring wealth.
+These professions are the result of spirit possession, ukuwilwa; those concerned have no choice –at least, they are believed to have no choice– in the taking up of their profession.”9Doke (1931:269).

 Exchange relation

 The exchange with the mpanga has two directions: obtaining and giving.
-The obtaining of products and of ideas and the giving of acknowledgement and of the dead.
-All three possession types have to do with both actions, but there is a difference in emphasis.
-Possession for hunting and possession for problem solving are for obtaining (for the benefit of all).
-But they also take care of the necessary giving to the mpanga connected to their work through music and dance.
+Obtaining products and ideas, and giving acknowledgement and the dead.
+All three possession types are concerned with both actions, but there is a difference in emphasis.
+Possession for hunting and possession for problem-solving are for obtaining (for the benefit of all).
+However, they also take care of the necessary giving to the mpanga connected to their work through music and dance.
 Ciwila possession is for giving to the mpanga for the benefit of all through singing and dancing.
 On the other hand, their acquiring new songs is obtaining.

 In the differences that the general public in Chibale made between the various types of possession music and dance play a minor role.